Cicuta maculata

 -

-Site: Wet meadows, thickets, fresh water swamps
+Site: Wet meadows, thickets, fresh water swamps, roadside ditches, floodplains

-Found in: Forest or natural area in wet areas, pond, stream, or ditch banks
+Found in: Forest or natural area in wet areas, pond, stream, or ditch banks.

 - See this plant in the following landscape: